qossmic/deptrac/docs/collectors.md

           value: ^Foo$
 ```

-Every class-like with an annotation of `@package Foo` in their docblock will
+Every function or class-like with an annotation of `@package Foo` in their
-become part of the *FooPackages* layer.
+docblock will become part of the *FooPackages* layer.

 ## `superglobal` Collector